Surrogacy for LGBT couples in Georgia

 Georgia has long been seen as a good place for international surrogacy because it has a clear legal system, low services, and high-tech fertility clinics.
 But when it comes to surrogacy for LGBT couples in Georgia, the law isn’t always clear.

-Currently, Georgia’s surrogacy laws only allow heterosexual married couples to use the service.
+Currently, surrogacy laws for LGBT in Georgia only allow heterosexual married couples to use the service.
 This means that Georgian law does not allow same-sex couples to use surrogacy right now.
+This applies to surrogacy for gay couples in Georgia, lesbian couples, and single LGBTQ+ individuals alike.

 But there is still hope.
-Many LGBTQ+ intended parents still turn to Georgia-based agencies like Become Mother to look into other legal options or partner programs in places that are more welcoming to LGBTQ+ people.
+Many LGBTQ+ intended parents still turn to gay surrogacy agency in Georgia like Become Mother to look into other legal options or partner programs in places that are more welcoming to LGBTQ+ people.
 They also get help from Georgian fertility professionals who are experts in their field.

 Comprehending the Legal Structure